Nathan-Nesbitt/roBERTaCODE/README.md

 # RoBERTaCODE - Code Summarization using RoBERTa PTM
-This is the code used to train the model used in my (Nathan Nesbitt) Honours thesis on code summarization using Transformer PTMs titled "Pre-Trained Models for Machine Translation of Code and Natural Language".
+This is the code used to train the model used in my (Nathan Nesbitt) thesis on code summarization using Transformer PTMs titled "Pre-Trained Models for Machine Translation of Code and Natural Language".